open-sauced/intro/CONTRIBUTING.md

 ### Adding a New Section to a Chapter

 If your content can fall under the category of one of the course chapters, consider adding it as a new section to the chapter.
-Create a subheading (heading 2) and write your content.
+Create a `heading 2` title and write your content.

 You can add a new chapter if it's more suitable for a standalone section.